In the empathy lab

 Attendees are encouraged to identify actions that they can take to reduce the barriers experienced by people in their own contexts and environments.

-Read more about our empathy lab workshops or creating an empathy lab.
+Read more about our empathy lab workshops.

-What’s in the lab
+What’s in the lab - physical and digital simulations

 • Six pairs of impairment simulation glasses on a table